Call of Duty: Black Ops: Campaign

 In January 1968, Mason's team is deployed to Vietnam as part of MACV-SOG.
 After defending Khe Sanh from a North Vietnamese assault, the team infiltrates Hue City in February, during the Tet Offensive, to extract a Soviet defector, revealed to be Reznov.
 After confirming Kravchenko's presence in the Vietnamese jungle, the team infiltrates Laos to recover a shipment of Nova 6 from a downed Soviet plane, but is captured by Viet Cong and Spetznaz forces led by Dragovich at the crash site.
 Bowman is executed during a forced game of Russian roulette, but Mason and Woods escape and pilot a Mi-24 Hind to Kravchenko's base, reuniting with Reznov.
 Woods stabs Kravchenko, but he primes grenades on his belt, forcing Woods to push them both out a window; the two are presumed dead.

 Meanwhile, Hudson and Weaver interrogate Daniel Clarke (Gary Oldman), a British scientist who helped the Soviets recreate Nova 6, in Kowloon Walled City.
 Clarke reveals the location of Dragovich's facility on Mount Yamantau, before being killed by Dragovich's men.
-Hudson and Weaver infiltrate and destroy the facility, but not before receiving a transmission from Steiner, requesting them to extract him from Rebirth Island in the Aral Sea, as he suspects Dragovich will silence him.
+Hudson and Weaver infiltrate and destroy the facility, but not before receiving a transmission from Steiner, who requests that they extract him from Rebirth Island in the Aral Sea, as he suspects Dragovich will silence him.
 Mason and Reznov also head to Rebirth Island, assassinating Steiner just as Hudson and Weaver arrive.
 Although Mason supposedly witnessed Reznov executing Steiner, Hudson and Weaver saw Mason committing the act while calling himself Reznov.
 With Steiner dead, Mason is the only one who can decode the location of Dragovich's numbers station.
 Hudson and Weaver subdue Mason and bring him in for interrogation.

-Hudson explains that Dragovich has sleeper cells who will deploy Nova 6 across America, following a series of numbers broadcast from his station.
+In February 1968, after Mason attempts to escape from his interrogation, Hudson subdues him and explains that Dragovich has sleeper cells who will deploy Nova 6 across America, following a series of numbers broadcast from his station.
 Dragovich brainwashed Mason in Vorkuta to assassinate Kennedy, but Reznov reprogrammed him to kill Dragovich, Kravchenko, and Steiner as revenge.
-In reality, Reznov died during the breakout, and Mason's visions of him are hallucinations caused by the brainwashing, developing his identity.
-Mason remembers that the station's location is a ship called the Rusalka in the Gulf of Mexico.
+In reality, Reznov died during the breakout, and Mason's visions of him are hallucinations caused by the brainwashing, altering his identity.
+Mason remembers that the station is located on a ship called the Rusalka in the Gulf of Mexico.
 After Mason, Hudson, and Weaver lead an assault on the ship, the former two infiltrate Dragovich's underwater submarine base directly below on the seabed.
-Mason shuts down the numbers broadcast and kills Dragovich, before he and Hudson escape back to the surface, with Weaver declaring victory.
+Mason shuts down the numbers broadcast and kills Dragovich before he and Hudson escape back to the surface, with Weaver declaring victory.
 In the aftermath, footage from Kennedy's assassination shows Mason was present at Dallas Love Field, suggesting that Mason may have carried out his initial programming.